blazickjp/GPT-CodeApp/README.md

    - Grant privileges to the user for the database: `GRANT ALL PRIVILEGES ON DATABASE your_database_name TO your_username;`

 5. Update your application configuration:
-   - In your backend code, update the database connection settings to use the database name, username, and password you created.
+   - In your [backend code](https://github.com/blazickjp/GPT-CodeApp/blob/main/backend/database/my_codebase.py), update the database connection settings to use the database name, username, and password you created.

+   OR

+   - Create an environment variable `POSTGRES_AUTH` and supply to a path to a local `.json` you create with the following format:
+      ```json
+      {
+      "dbname": "DB_FROM_STEP3",
+      "user": "USER_FROM_STEP4",
+      "password": "PWD_FROM_STEP4",
+      "host": "localhost"
+      }
+      ```
+      Doing so will allow the code to automatically find and use your credentials.

 6. Test the database connection:
    - Restart your application and check if it successfully connects to the PostgreSQL database.